If you’re in need of financial assistance to study at a tertiary institution in South Africa, you might want to consider applying for Nsfas.

 If you would like to check the status of your NSFAS application, please visit the NSFAS website.
 Click on MyNSFAS account and login with your ID and the password you created during your application.

-If the status of your application is “Provisionally Funded”, please contact Unisa’s Division: Student Funding (DSF).
-Contact NSFAS for all other outcomes, as NSFAS is responsible for the application process.
+If the status of your application is “Provisionally Funded”, contact the scheme for all other outcomes, as NSFAS is responsible for the application process.

-sBux is a new cellphone payment system developed by Celbux which NSFAS uses to pay allowances to students who qualify for an FSFAS bursary.
+sBux is a new cellphone payment system developed by Celbux which NSFAS uses to pay allowances to students who qualify for an NSFAS bursary.

 sBux issues NSFAS allowances (in the form of cellphone vouchers) to students on their cell phones for the payment of food, accommodation, books, and travel.